Detox/core/readme.md

 * `number_of_intermediate_nodes` - non-zero number of intermediate nodes between this node and introduction node (not including it) used during routing path construction for anonymity

-### detox_core.Core.connect_to(target_id : Uint8Array, secret : Uint8Array, number_of_intermediate_nodes : number)
+### detox_core.Core.connect_to(target_id : Uint8Array, application : Uint8Array, secret : Uint8Array, number_of_intermediate_nodes : number)
 Connecting to a friend with `target_id` and `secret`.

 Listen for events to identify when/if connection succeeded.
 NOTE: there is no way to know if a friend refused to answer or simply not available.

 * `target_id` - long-term public key of a friend
+* `application` - Application-specific string up to 128 bytes that both friends should understand
-* `secret` - secret that will be sent to a friend, can be arbitrary length and content, typically used for friend requests and identification as kind of a password
+* `secret` - secret that will be sent to a friend, up to 32 bytes, typically used for friend requests and identification as kind of a password
 * `number_of_intermediate_nodes` - non-zero number of intermediate nodes between this node and rendezvous node (including it) used during routing path construction for anonymity

 ### detox_core.Core.get_max_data_size() : number